NoBrainer/MyApp/README.md

 ## Developing
 User Creation/Management
-- Admin approval in the UI
+- Admin approval in the UI (via the admin panel)
 - Setup the bot email address

 Jumbotron Images